Providing services abroad: how to cover your bases

 If you perform services outside the EU, you need a valid passport as proof of identification and will often have to meet other requirements as well.
 “Most people do realise that they need a visa, but what about the duty to follow a collective labour agreement (cao), withholding tax, or registration duty?", Van Velzen says.
 Check the relevant embassy website for more information on licences and permits.

 To perform services outside the EU, in most countries you must apply for a temporary work visa.
 In your application, you have to provide a clear explanation of the work you intend to do, such as after-sales.
 Document this in the purchase and sale agreement between your company and the foreign contracting party.
-In some countries, you do not need a work visa for after-sales-related work, such as Canada, Singapore, and, provided you meet some requirements, Japan.
+In some countries, you do not need a work visa for after-sales-related work.
+Such as in Canada, Japan, and Singapore, provided you meet the requirements.

 Most people do realise you need a visa.